 If you are building a vegetable garden on a hard surface, such as dry clay, an old stony yard or driveway, put down a cushioning organic layer first (as above; bark, leaves or other dried carbon material).

 Here's a guide following natural gardening basics.
-It is only a guide remember, and your circumstances may be such that making a vegetable garden exactly the same would be difficult.
-You want an easy to build veggie plot, in fact any plot, so don't go blowing a gasket trying to find this and that, or putting this on top of that.
+It is only a guide remember, and your circumstances will be such that making a vegetable garden EXACTLY the same would be pie-in-the-sky.
+You want an easy to build veggie plot, in fact any plot, so don't go blowing a gasket trying to find this and that, or putting this on top of that, just because I said so.

 It's worth reading about Lasagna Gardening to show you how to throw out the manual for building a vegetable garden.